ncusi/PatchScope/README.md

 Second step is to generate annotations with `diff-annotate from-repo`.
 This might take a while for a larger repository, like the Linux kernel.
-You can use [Git revision selection](https://git-scm.com/docs/gitrevisions) arguments to select changes to annotate; for example you can use `--max-parents=1` to drop merges, and `--after=2020.01.01` to limit date range.
+You can use [Git revision selection](https://git-scm.com/docs/gitrevisions) arguments to select changes to annotate; for example, you can use `--max-parents=1` to drop merges, and `--after=2020.01.01` to limit date range.
 ```commandline